MycroftAI/skill-mycroft-radio/README.md

 play jazz or play soft rock will play that genre.

+next station or previous station will change the station in the current channel.

-next channel or station (previous too) work as does pause.
+next channel or previous channel will change the current channel.

-limited artist support, so for example play pink floyd or play dean martin will work, but play the turtles or play louie louie will not.
+there is limited artist support, so for example play pink floyd or play dean martin will work, but play the turtles or play louie louie typically do not.